iron-absorption-header.jpg

 4. Soak any raw beans, seeds and grains

-Phytate is a naturally occurring so-called ‘antinutrient’ that inhibits iron uptake in your gut.
-It’s present in raw beans, seeds, and grains, but can be drawn out of your food by soaking, fermenting, or sprouting (letting the seeds begin to grow in a moist environment.) before eating.
+Phytate is a naturally occurring ‘antinutrient’ that inhibits iron uptake in your gut.
+It’s present in raw beans, seeds, and grains but can be drawn out of your food by soaking, fermenting, or sprouting (letting the seeds begin to grow in a moist environment.) before eating.
 This will significantly reduce the amount of phytate you end up taking in, thereby improving your body’s absorption of the iron in your meal!5

 Related articles